 Cytokines have a crucial role in inducing inflammation in asthma, so using CBD and asthma treatment could mean the same thing.

 32. CBD may be a safe alternative for asthmatics suffering from hypertension.

 Hypertension medications have a negative impact on asthma exacerbation.
 A small 2015 study showed that CBD can lower blood pressure or keep steady, especially in stress-responses.

-These facts and figures depict a clear picture of the debilitating effects of asthma.
+These asthma statistics for the US and the world depict a clear picture of the debilitating effects of asthma.
 They also attest to the patient’s constant need and search for asthma prevention and better medication.
 Research is focused to grant their wish of naturally-derived products that will allow them to live more fully.

-Asthma statistics also show that cannabinoids may offer the asthmatic ability to fearlessly do activities, have fewer constraints and side-effects, or in other words, to allow them to breathe more easily.
+Cannabinoids may offer the asthmatic ability to fearlessly do activities, have fewer constraints and side-effects.
 Still, more research should be done to determine which cannabinoids are to be used and what their impact is.

 How many people die from asthma?

 There are over 3,500 asthma-related deaths each year, while almost half of the cases make asthma patients over 65.
 That said, the stats also show us that 53% of children experience at least one asthma attack every year, compared to 44.9% of adults.